 In Germany we will focus on accelerating the growth of our decentralised solutions business, for instance by further promoting Haus Strom, our solar panel solution in which tenants can generate power from their own rooftops.
-In Berlin we have agreed to close and replace our Reuter C coal-fired power plant with a new gas-fired combined heat and power plant and a gasfired boiler by 2020.
+In Berlin we have agreed to close down and replace our Reuter C coal-fired power plant with a new gas fired heat only boiler (HOB) and an e-boiler by 2020.
 In collaboration with the City of Hamburg we will implement a CO2 reduction plan for the district heating system by integrating surplus heat from industrial processes and phasing out our old coal-fired plants, Wedel and Tiefstack.
-To reduce our CO2 emissions, we have drafted the following transitional plan for our operations in Uppsala:
+To reduce our $CO_2$ emissions, we have drafted the following transitional plan for our operations in Uppsala: